Lyndsay (name): Scottish connection

 The name is popular in Scotland, and has grown in popularity in the second half of the twentieth century.

 Alternatively, the spelling "Lyndsay" may be indicative of the Scottish popularisation of the name.
 In Scots English, for example, the old English word "Winden" (to twist") is thought to have evolved into the Scots English word "Wynd", meaning a "very narrow street".

 Further Scottish connections for this particular spelling come from fifteenth-century Scottish Renaissance poet Sir David Lyndsay, and the Scottish surname "Lynd", which can also be traced to the 15th century in Ayrshire.

 Popularity

-Until the mid twentieth century it was more popular as a name for a boy, and since the second half of the twentieth century has become much more popular as a name for a girl.
+Until the mid twentieth century it was more popular as a name for a boy, and since the second half of the twentieth century has become much more popular as a name unisex.
 The recent popularity of the name, and the relative reduction in its usage since the 1980s, might be linked to the popularity of the 1970s television series The Bionic Woman which starred the actress Lindsay Wagner.